Zapruder film: Subsequent history

-The first broadcast of the Zapruder film was on the late-night television show Underground News with Chuck Collins, originating on WSNS-TV, Ch 44, Chicago in 1970.
-It was given to director Howie Samuelsohn by Penn Jones and later aired in syndication to Philadelphia, Detroit, Kansas City, and St. Louis.
+Zapruder's film was aired as part of a local Los Angeles area TV newscast on February 14, 1969.
+The film was also broadcast on the late-night TV show Underground News, hosted by Chuck Collins on WSNS-TV, Ch 44, in Chicago in 1970.
+The film was given to director Howie Samuelsohn by Penn Jones and later aired in syndication in Philadelphia, Detroit, Kansas City, and St. Louis.

-On March 6, 1975, on the ABC late-night television show Good Night America, hosted by Geraldo Rivera, assassination researchers Robert Groden and Dick Gregory presented the first-ever US network television showing of the Zapruder film.
-The public's response and outrage to that television showing quickly led to the forming of the Hart-Schweiker investigation, which contributed to the Church Committee Investigation on Intelligence Activities by the United States, and resulted in the House Select Committee on Assassinations investigation.
+On March 6, 1975, Geraldo Rivera invited Robert Groden and Dick Gregory on the ABC TV show Good Night America to present the first-ever U.S. network television broadcast of the Zapruder film.
+The public's response and outrage to that showing led to the forming of the Hart-Schweiker investigation in the U.S. Senate.
+That in turn contributed to the Church Committee probe of U.S. intelligence agency abuses, and ultimately resulted in the House Select Committee on Assassinations in the late 1970s.